GoogleCloudPlatform/bigquery-utils/dashboards/system_tables/docs/job_comparison.md

 ![Side-by-side Job Comparison](../images/job_comparison/side_by_side_comparison.png)

 ### Concurrency Comparison
 This section allows a user to compare the reservation's respective state while each job ran.
-The user can also adjust the `Time Interval` dropdown to adjust how to aggregate data at either per-minute, hourly, or daily intervals.
+The user can also adjust the `Time Interval` dropdown to adjust how to aggregate data at either per-minute or per-hour intervals.

 ### Concurrent Active Jobs in Same Project
 This time seres graph breaks down the count of active and pending jobs which executed at the same time as both the slow and fast job.
 Analyzing the job count at each time period can indicate changes in demand for slots, as a high concurrency can mean less slots are available for each job, therefore impacting performance.